quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Re-identifying the mutator allele on chromosome 4 in the BXDs

 We applied our inter-haplotype distance method to 93 BXD RILs (*Materials and Methods*) with a total of 62,993 *de novo* germline mutations [@PMID:35545679].
-Using mutation data that were partitioned by 1-mer nucleotide context, we discovered a locus on chromosome 4 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}A; maximum adjusted cosine distance of 1.22e-2 at marker ID `rs52263933`; position 116.75 Mbp in GRCm38/mm10 coordinates).
+Using mutation data that were partitioned by 1-mer nucleotide context, we discovered a locus on chromosome 4 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}a; maximum adjusted cosine distance of 1.22e-2 at marker ID `rs52263933`; position 116.75 Mbp in GRCm38/mm10 coordinates).

 ![
 **Results of inter-haplotype distance scans in the BXD RILs.**
-**a)** Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes (n = 93 haplotypes; 62,993 total mutations) with either *D* or *B* alleles at 7,320 informative markers.
+**a)** Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes (n = 93 haplotypes; 62,993 total mutations) with either *D* or *B* alleles at 7,321 informative markers.
 Cosine distance threshold at p = 0.05 was calculated by performing 10,000 permutations of the BXD haplotype mutation data, and is shown as a dotted grey line.
-**b)** Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes with *D* alleles at `rs52263933` (n = 55 haplotypes; 40,913 total mutations) and either *D* or *B* alleles at 7,320 informative markers.
+**b)** Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes with *D* alleles at `rs52263933` (n = 55 haplotypes; 40,913 total mutations) and either *D* or *B* alleles at 7,278 informative markers.
 Cosine distance threshold at p = 0.05 was calculated by performing 10,000 permutations of the BXD haplotype mutation data, and is shown as a dotted grey line.
 ](images/fig-distance-results.png){#fig:distance-results width=8.5in}